 More so, digital goods are traditionally prone to high rates of chargebacks, which negatively affects a merchant’s chargeback ratio – leading to severe consequences like hefty penalties and loss of processing rights.

-Additionally, since Google has now expanded the user choice billing program for Play Store, letting users choose alternative payment systems for in-app purchases, understanding how to mitigate IAP disputes on Google Play and Apple store is vital.
+Additionally, since Google has expanded the user choice billing program for Play Store, letting users choose alternative payment systems for in-app purchases, understanding how to mitigate IAP disputes on Google Play and Apple Store is vital.

-Dig in for informed details on how to fight and recover app store chargebacks in 2023.
+Keep reading for details on how to fight and recover app store chargebacks.
 We shall take a deep dive into all the essential topics such as:

 Let’s jump right in.